 By personalizing your offers.
 If your prices/discounts are tailored for individuals, instead of large groups of people, they won’t disturb other shoppers.

-Offering your discounts in the checkout process or sending them via email with personalized discount codes is a great option.
+Offering your discounts in the checkout process or sending them via email with personalized discount codes is a great option that can help you lever a competitive advantage over competitors targeting the same market segment for a particular product.

-Shipping internationally is of course more expensive than shipping within your home country and you’ll likely need to increase the shipping cost per country.
+Shipping internationally is, of course, more expensive than shipping within your home country, and you’ll likely need to increase the shipping cost per country in international markets.
 Offering special discount codes or free delivery on the first purchase can be a great way to alleviate the prospect of this cost for the consumer and help them convert.
 By displaying them privately, you avoid the risk of alienating customers.

 Offer basket-based discounts